Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: System Model

+Target detection is formulated as a binary hypothesis test as in~\eqref{hypothesis}, where a test statistic is computed at the cloud from the received signals $\textbf{y}[m]$ and compared against a threshold $\lambda_d$ that is determined by a desired false alarm probability threshold.

 We employ two maximum a posteriori ratio test (MAPRT) detectors with two levels of complexity: the clutter-unaware detector and the clutter-aware detector, proposed in \cite{behdad2022power} and \cite[Lem.
 2]{behdad2023}, respectively.
-The clutter-unaware detector ignores the presence of clutter for the sake of complexity reduction, whereas the clutter-aware detector accounts for unknown clutter.
+The clutter-unaware detector ignores clutter to reduce complexity, whereas the clutter-aware detector accounts for unknown clutter.
 The corresponding test statistics are given by

 respectively, where